 Maco is also contributor to the book Religion in Hip Hop: Mapping the New Terrain edited by Anthony B. Pinn, Monica R. Miller and rapper Bernard “Bun B” Freeman.
 His chapter, “Mapping Space and Place in the Analysis of Hip Hop and Religion: Houston As An Example,” insists that questions about the role of religion in hip hop must also interrogate the intersection of space, place, and time as significant domains of hip hop cultural practices.
 From there he analyzes Houston’s hip hop culture to point to what may be religious about it.

-Most recently Maco taught courses at Hunter College, Northern State Prison (part of NJ-Step), and Lone Star Community College.
+Most recently Maco taught courses at Texas Southern University, Hunter College, five prisons in New Jersey through The New Jersey Scholarship and Transformative Education in Prisons Consortium, and Lone Star Community College.
 Prior to his work in the academy, Maco worked as an affirmative action consultant, college recruiter, corporate recruiter, professional development and career development specialist, and as a middle school teacher.

 Maco is a member of Kappa Alpha Psi Fraternity, Incorporated.
 He often volunteers for organizations to help young people gain valuable life, professional, and leadership skills.
 He was previously a board member and board chair for the Bread of Life, Incorporated, a Houston based non-profit organization that provides life changing services for those who find themselves homeless, hungry, and those infected and affected by HIV/AIDS.